SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_carcass_survey_qc.md

     ##   1 x no call fcs snps only     never run           scs
     ##            25             2             1            36

-Need descriptions on these variables
+TODO: metadata need descriptions on these variables

 **NA and Unknown Values**